temilaj/ASP.NET-core-role-based-authentication/README.md

 # ASP.NET Core role based authentication and custom role creation
-Code sample detailing role-based authentication and how to create custom roles in ASP.NET core
+Code sample detailing how to create custom roles in ASP.NET core on startup and role-based authentication using role checks and policy based checks

 ## This application consists of: